 There are only two public launching places:

-The Public Slipway at South Woodham Ferrers on the North bank (this slipway is very rough/uneven and vehicles may be damaged).
-Members of South Woodham Ferrers Waterski Club have use of the club’s much better slipway close by.
+Hullbridge slipway on the South bank of the River Crouch, and the Public Slipway at South Woodham Ferrers on the North bank (this slipway is very rough/uneven and vehicles may be damaged).
+Please note that you have approximately two hours either side of high water for launch and recovery from the public slipways.
+Members of Woodham Ferrers Water Ski Club have use of the Club’s slipway.

 Use of Water Ski Vessels by Young Persons

 Water ski vessels must not be driven by persons under 18 years of age unless under the direct supervision of an adult, present in the vessel.
 Please note that this is a condition of the licence and breach of this may result in the licence being revoked.